Talcott Parsons: Amherst College

 As an undergraduate, Parsons studied biology and philosophy at Amherst College and received his BA in 1924.
 Amherst College had become the Parsons' family college by tradition; his father and his uncle Frank had attended it, as had his elder brother, Charles Edward.
 Initially, Parsons was attracted to a career in medicine, as he was inspired by his elder brother so he studied a great deal of biology and spent a summer working at the Oceanographic Institution at Woods Hole, Massachusetts.

 Parsons' biology professors at Amherst were Otto C. Glaser and Henry Plough.
 Gently mocked as "Little Talcott, the gilded cherub," Parsons became one of the student leaders at Amherst.
 Parsons also took courses with Walton Hale Hamilton and the philosopher Clarence Edwin Ayres, both known as "institutional economists".
 Hamilton, in particular, drew Parsons toward social science.
 They exposed him to literature by authors such as Thorstein Veblen, John Dewey, and William Graham Sumner.
 Parsons also took a course with George Brown in the philosophy of Immanuel Kant and a course in modern German philosophy with Otto Manthey-Zorn, who was a great interpreter of Kant.
-Parsons showed from early on, a great interest in the topic of philosophy.
+From early in his life, Parsons showed a great interest in philosophy.

 Two term papers that Parsons wrote as a student for Clarence E. Ayres at Amherst have survived.
 They are referred to as the Amherst Papers and have been of strong interest to Parsons scholars.
 The first was written on December 19, 1922, "The Theory of Human Behavior in its Individual and Social Aspects."
 The second was written on March 27, 1923, "A Behavioristic Conception of the Nature of Morals".
 The papers reveal Parsons' early interest in social evolution.
 The Amherst Papers also reveal that Parsons did not agree with his professors since he wrote in his Amherst papers that technological development and moral progress are two structurally-independent empirical processes.

 London School of Economics

-After Amherst, he studied at the London School of Economics for a year, where he was exposed to the work of Bronisław Malinowski, R. H. Tawney, L. T. Hobhouse, and Harold Laski.
+After Amherst, Parsons studied at the London School of Economics for a year, where he was exposed to the work of Bronisław Malinowski, R. H. Tawney, L. T. Hobhouse, and Harold Laski.
 During his days at LSE, he made friends with E. E. Evans-Pritchard, Meyer Fortes, and Raymond Firth, who all participated in the Malinowski seminar.
 Also, he made a close personal friendship with Arthur and Eveline M. Burns.

 At LSE he met Helen Bancroft Walker, a young American, and they married on April 30, 1927.
 The couple had three children: Anne, Charles, and Susan.